-McHenry County Farm Bureau is excited to once again offer an agriculture related summer internship.
+McHenry County Farm Bureau is excited to again offer an agriculture related summer internship.

-The selected intern will gain valuable experiences in program planning, Ag in the Classroom, media, governmental affairs and public relations.
-The selected individual will receive valuable work experience, funds to further their education and the opportunity to receive college credit.
+The internship will provide experiences in program planning, Ag in the Classroom, media, governmental affairs, and public relations.
+The selected individual will receive valuable work experience, funds to further their education, and the opportunity to receive college credit.

-The internship is open to McHenry County residents who will be a sophomore, junior or senior at a college or university this fall.
-Preference is given to applicants who have a farm background and/or studying agriculture related field.
+The internship is open to any McHenry County resident who will be a sophomore, junior or senior at a college or university this fall.
+Preference is given to applicants enrolled in an agriculture related field.

-Interested applicants need to apply by April 22, 2016.
+We are taking applications at this time and hope to fill the position in March.
 To apply, simply email your cover letter and resume to Dan Volkers at firstname.lastname@example.org.

 The person selected as an Intern for the McHenry County Farm Bureau would have the following responsibilities:

 1. Coverage of Farm Bureau activities.
 The Intern would be given the responsibility of reporting on various Farm Bureau activities throughout the term of the program.

 2. Public Relations.
 The Intern will assist in promoting the McHenry County Farm Bureau and its activities.